sparcopen/infrastructure/_posts/2019-11-01-executive-summary.md

 title: Executive Summary
 category: roadmap-for-action
 tags:
-description: Academic publishing is undergoing a major transition as some of its leaders are moving from a content-provision to a data analytics business.
+description: "Academic publishing is undergoing a major transition as some of its leaders are moving from a content-provision to a data analytics business.
 This shift is still in its early days.
-There are actions and strategies that institutions can consider adopting, both individually and collectively, to mitigate the potential risks posed by this trend, and to leverage potential benefits.
+There are actions and strategies that institutions can consider adopting, both individually and collectively, to mitigate the potential risks posed by this trend, and to leverage potential benefits."
 permalink: /roadmap-for-action/executive-summary
 date: 2019-11-01 00:10:00
 ---